agoldst/scuro/README.md

 A few further knitr [chunk options](http://yihui.name/knitr/options/) have different defaults from the built-in formats: `tidy` is off, `size` is `footnotesize` (which works out fine when you project the PDF) and `dev.args` is `list(pointsize=9)`.
 The package also sets up a custom option, `dark_theme`, which applies the `dark_plot_theme` contained in the package (see its help topic in R) to all ggplots.
 This is on by default, but if you wish to fall back to the ggplot default, set `dark_theme=F` (and/or simply add your own `theme()` to plots).

+The package defaults to TikZ graphics and the xelatex engine.
+This is slower than pdf graphics and pdflatex but visually worth it.
+If you are using TikZ but want to alter the tikzDevice options, note that the package installs a chunk hook to the `tikz_xelatex` option and sets all chunks to default to `tikz_xelatex=T`.
+Turn this off to change things (e.g. if you want a different font from the document main font in your graphics).

-The underlying pandoc template is close to the default beamer template, with a few tweaks and a few choices made for you.
-In particular, note that graphics are *not* automatically scaled to the size of the slide.
-That's a bad idea.
+Otherwise, the underlying pandoc template is close to the default beamer template, with a few tweaks and a few choices I've made for you.
+In particular, note that graphics are *not* automatically scaled to the size of the slide, which I find to be a frequent source of mysterious errors.
 Some of the annoying beamer gewgaws are suppressed as well.

 # Example usage: a template